 Child dedication consists of Christian parents coming before their church to publicly proclaim that they understand that their child is a gift and a trust from God, that they will train them up in God’s ways, and they ask for the support of the people in their church in raising the child up in God’s ways.

-The first step is to contact the church office to set it up.
+The first step is to fill out our form to set it up.
 We can coordinate a Sunday that works for both you and the church.
 Oftentimes, we try to do multiple families together at the same time.